Astor63/BL2-Mods/Dahl Discord Solver/SMG Dahl Discord Solver - Bloody Edition v1.0.3/ReadMe.md

 - Fix for Orudeon's "Bayonet Enhancements" (Bayonet in slot 2)
 - Fix for Orudeon's "Bayonet Enhancements" (Bayonet in slot 2) + Bayonet Buff
-- Fix for Koby "Rarity Color Fix": Unique (just in case if you use this old mod)
+- Fix for Koby "Rarity Color Fix": AfterMarket (just in case if you use this old mod)

 ## Gibbed codes: